okinawabob/um/ifsm201.md

 The *file extension* is important in Microsoft Windows, because it determines which application will open the file.
 Unfortunately, Microsoft hides file extensions by default, but it is useful to view the file extensions of known file types within Windows Explorer file display pane.
 If you are using windows please search through help to learn how to view the file extensions.
 Find and uncheck the check box labeled Hide extensions of known file types.
 You will now be able to see the difference between filename.docx file and filename.pdf file.

-If you have any questions about the class or assignments feel free to post in the LEO Discussion > Ask your Professor.

 #### YouTube Video Links:

 Watch the following videos to enhance your learning of data representations: